Tender cooked cabbage with bacon, onion, garlic and caraway is one of the best winter side dishes I know.

-The version you’re looking at is a little less mass-produced, and a little more personal than what I used to make, with the pork bacon and caraway from a shaker replaced with homemade venison bacon and foraged caraway from the Minnesota North Shore.
-More than anything though, this is my go-to example I tell people to make after I’ve convinced them to make their own venison or lamb bacon.
+The version you're looking at is less mass-produced and a little more personal than what I used to make.
+The pork bacon and caraway from a shaker are replaced with homemade venison bacon and foraged caraway from the North Shore.

-This is another really good vehicle for wild seeds too, dried or fresh: fennel, chervil/mitsuba, angelica, and probably plenty of others from the Apiaceae I don’t know about too.
+This is a good vehicle for wild seeds, dried or fresh.
+Fennel, chervil or mitsuba, angelica, and probably plenty of others I don't know about can work.

 - 1.5 lbs green cabbage

 - 4 oz venison bacon about 1 heaping ½ cup roughly diced

 - 1 teaspoon lightly toasted wild caraway seed

 - ½ medium onion thinly sliced, about ½ cup